samirmartins/pydaq/paper/paper.md

 ```

 If the user decides to save data, it will be saved in .dat format, located at the
-path defined in the GUI (Desktop is the default path).
-Figure \label{fig:data} shows an example of how data will be saved: i) one file (time.dat)
+path defined in the GUI (Desktop is the default path). \autoref{fig:data} shows an example of how data will be saved: i) one file (time.dat)
 with the timestamp, in seconds, when each sample was acquired; ii) file data.dat containing acquired values.

 ![Example of acquired data.\label{fig:data}](../docs/img/data.png){ width=20%, height=20%}